As a senior pastor, one of the most important things you can do is develop your staff and key leaders.

 - People will do a better job.

-When people know what to do, why they do it, and how to do it better, they will do a better job.
+When people know what to do, why they do it, and how to do it better, they will do better at it.

 Your children’s pastor needs to know what’s working in churches around the country.
 He or she needs to look at problems in fresh ways and lead at a higher level.
 If you want a better youth pastor, give your youth pastor tools that lead to growth.
 If you want a better worship leader, develop the necessary character traits and qualities needed to succeed.
 Holding people to standards without giving them tools or training to do their job not only isn't fair…it doesn't work.